As a distance learner it's likely that you will rely on technology to keep you connected with your lecturers, other students and the wider University.

 - Wifi - wifi internet access on campus

-By creating a profile with Password Manager, you will be able to reset your password yourself, any time of the day or night.
+You can us the Password Manager to reset your password yourself, any time of the day or night.
 Setting up a profile is quick and simple.

 Office 365 and Student Email